 The Committee believes that most of the compensation for named executive officers should be at risk and tied to a combination of long-term and short-term Company performance.
-As shown below, over 90% of the CEO's target compensation and approximately 80% of the target compensation for other named executive officers varies with either short or long term Company performance.
+Approximately 90% of the target compensation for the CEO and the COO, and approximately 80% of the target compensation for other named executive officers, varies with either short or long-term Company performance.

-In establishing a mix of fixed to variable compensation, the mix of various equity awards, target bonus levels, grant date equity award values and performance ranges, the Committee seeks to maintain its goal of making compensation overwhelmingly tied to performance while at the same time affording compensation opportunities, that in success, would be competitive with alternatives available to the executive.
+In establishing a mix of fixed to variable compensation, the mix of various equity awards, target bonus levels, grant date equity award values and performance ranges, the Committee seeks to maintain its goal of making compensation overwhelmingly tied to performance while at the same time affording compensation opportunities that, in success, would be competitive with alternatives available to the executive.
 In particular, the Committee expects that performance at the high end of ranges will result in overall compensation that is sufficiently attractive relative to compensation available at successful competitors and that performance at the low end of ranges will result in overall compensation that is less than that available from competitors who are more successful.